MicrosoftDocs/globalization/globalization/input/simplified-chinese-ime.md

 1. Open Settings and select **Time & language** > **Language & region**.
 1. Select **Add a language**.
 Select **Chinese (Simplified, China)** from the list and select **Next**.
 1. Consider if you need any of the **Optional language features**.
-If you want to enter Simplified Chinese text while keeping English as your Windows display language, none of them are necessary.
+If you want to enter Simplified Chinese text while keeping your current Windows display language, none of them are necessary.
 When you're happy with your choices, select **Install**.

 By default, Simplified Chinese support is installed with the Microsoft Pinyin IME, based on the phonetic Pinyin method of romanization (converting text to the Latin script).
 You can also use the Microsoft Wubi IME, which enables you to use the structure of characters to input text.
 Each Simplified Chinese character can be decomposed to one or more *root characters*, and the Wubi IME allows users to enter root characters to build up a final character.
 To install the Microsoft Wubi IME: